 If a shoulder remains unstable following a traumatic dislocation surgery should be considered.
 In Anterior Instability this involves re-attaching the capsule to the front of the joint.

-In case of atraumatic instability or abnormal muscle pattern instability prolonged courses of physiotherapy often result in relief of symptoms; surgery is very rarely indicated.
+In case of atraumatic instability or abnormal muscle pattern instability prolonged courses of physiotherapy often results in relief of symptoms and surgery is very rarely indicated.

 The result of surgical stabilisation following a traumatic dislocation is excellent.
 It is rare to experience further dislocations unless significant trauma occurs.